Become a Swim Instructor

 PART 3: Teaching Experience

-Once the first two steps are completed, you'll put in at least 8 hours of assistant teaching.
-This can be completed at a facility of your choice; please note it's your responsibility to make arrangements.
+Once the first two steps are completed, you'll put in at least 8 hours of co-teaching.
+This can be completed at a Red Cross facility of your choice.
+Please note it's your responsibility to make arrangements.
+To arrange your teaching experience at the LRC, email firstname.lastname@example.org.

 You will need: